Craig Gundersen

 Professional Summary

-Craig Gundersen is the Snee Family Endowed Chair at the Baylor Collaborative on Hunger and Poverty and a professor in the Department of Economics at Baylor University.
+Craig Gundersen is the Snee Family Endowed Chair and a Professor in the Department of Economics at Baylor University.
 Prior to joining Baylor, he was ACES Distinguished Professor in the Department of Agricultural and Consumer Economics at University of Illinois and, before that, he had positions at Iowa State University and USDA, Economic Research Service.
-Gundersen is currently on the Technical Advisory Group for Feeding America, the lead researcher on Feeding America’s Map the Meal Gap project, a Round Table Fellow of the Farm Foundation, and a faculty affiliate of the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame.
-From 2018 to 2022, he has been the managing editor for Applied Economic Perspectives and Policy.
-Gundersen is a fellow of the Agricultural and Applied Economic Association (AAEA).
+Gundersen is the creator of Feeding America’s Map the Meal Gap project, a Round Table Fellow of the Farm Foundation, and a Faculty Affiliate of the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame.
+Gundersen is a Fellow of the Agricultural and Applied Economic Association (AAEA).

-Gundersen’s research has been published in top journals across a number of fields including in ag economics (e.g., AEPP, Food Policy, AJAE), economics (e.g., Journal of Human Resources, Journal of Econometrics, Journal of Health Economics), statistics (e.g., Journal of the American Statistical Association), nutrition (e.g., Journal of Nutrition), and medicine (e.g., New England Journal of Medicine, Canadian Medical Association Journal).
-His research has been funded by more than $20 million in external funding from more than 25 grants.
+Gundersen’s research has been published in top journals across a number of fields including in ag economics (e.g., AEPP, Food Policy, American Journal of Agricultural Economics), economics (e.g., Journal of Human Resources, Journal of Econometrics, Journal of Health Economics), statistics (e.g., Journal of the American Statistical Association), nutrition (e.g., Journal of Nutrition), and medicine (e.g., New England Journal of Medicine, Canadian Medical Association Journal).
+His research has been funded by over $25 million in external funding from over 30 grants.
 These funds have come from several sources including the National Institute for Food and Agriculture (NIFA), Economic Research Service (ERS), Food and Nutrition Service (FNS), Foundation for Food and Agriculture Research (FFAR), and Canadian Institutes for Health Research (CIHR).
 The stature of his research and the importance of the topics he pursues has led Gundersen to be appear frequently in the media and in presentations to policymakers and program administrators.

 Education